 García-Atance Fatjo, G., 2010.
 Surface response of ceramics subject to erosive wear.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: